tonethar/IGME-330-Spring-2020/weekly/week-10B-NEW.md

 # Week 10B - Computational Literature & Context-free grammars with Rita.js

 ## I. Overview & Agenda
+- Today we will use RiTa.js to analyze the parts of speech of text, and utilize this capability to create a "Mad Libs" application
+- We will also learn about *Context-free Grammars*

 ## II.
 Lecture Notes & Homework